-Successful applicants will receive award documents from the NEH Office of Grant Management by email starting in January 2022.
+Successful applicants will receive award documents from the NEH Office of Grant Management by email starting in January 2022 (for proposals submitted for the April 14, 2021, deadline) or January 2023 (for proposals submitted for the 2022 deadline).

 2. Administrative and National Policy Requirements